 Student organisations are a way to gain some of the skills related to journalism and to build a portfolio of ‘clips’ or published writing.

-Coursework can provide you with skills useful to journalism.
-Here is a sample of courses routinely offered at Yale-NUS but also consider courses at NUS and whilst on study abroad.
+Coursework can support the development of your technical and narrative skills.
+Here is a sample of courses that have been offered at Yale-NUS.
+You can also consider courses at NUS and while on study abroad.

 YHU2202 Introduction to Creative Nonfiction